 The Wedding Ceremony is the heart and soul of any wedding.
 Wedding ceremony photos are the toughest and best pictures (besides the dance floor ones!) of a wedding day.
 These photos involve capturing mom, dad, grandma, grandpa, and even siblings watching you on one of the biggest days in your life.
 I try my best to capture every angle of every moment with my team.
 In the wedding ceremony photos below, you will see tears, smiles, laughs, and sentiments.
 No 2 weddings are the same.
 My team and I try to capture each wedding uniquely.

 The guests and groom are seeing the bride in her dress for the first time if the couple opted out of a first look before the ceremony.
 Emotions typically run high.
 All of the preparation has led up to this very moment.
 The parents are usually letting go of their loved one while a new unity of solidarity is forming in front of friends and family.
 Capturing these emotions on a lot of faces is truly an acquired art and skill.
-For the ceremony, expect 2-3 photographers with my team and I running around as quietly as possible making sure that in 1, 10, or 50 years from now, those photos are treasured forever.
+For the ceremony, expect 2-3 photographers with my team.
+We’ll be running around as quietly as possible making sure that in 1, 10, or 50 years from now, those wedding ceremony photos are treasured forever.